-Why was I using white basmati rice instead of brown?
+Why was I using white rice vs brown?
 Isn’t brown rice the healthier choice, after all?

-White rice just seemed to digest a whole lot better for us.
+White rice just seems to digest a whole lot better for us.
 That to me was reason enough to choose it over the brown rice.

 You are what you digest, after all – not necessarily what you eat!